VIOLIN Logo

 5. No similarity to mouse proteins: Check this option if you wish to exclude any protein that shows any similarity to a mouse protein.

-Introduction of Vaxitope:
+Introduction of Vaxitop:

 ROC